OWASP/www-project-threat-dragon/index.md

 as a rule engine to auto-generate threats and their mitigations.
 The focus of TD is on great UX, a powerful rule engine and alignment with other development lifecycle tools.

+The [documentation](http://docs.threatdragon.org) is a good starting point, and there is also a recording of Mike Goodwin in a [lightning demo](https://www.youtube.com/watch?v=n6JGcZGFq5o) recorded during the OWASP Open Security Summit in June 2020.

+Threat Dragon has a [demonstration page](https://threatdragon.org/login).
+This is on older version which is due to be updated soon, and the notable difference is that we now have a dekstop version that can be installed on linux - along with Windows and MacOS.

 ### Related Projects
 * [OWASP PyTM (Pythonic Threat Modeling)](https://owasp.org/www-project-pytm/)
 * [OWASP Threat Model Cookbook](https://owasp.org/www-project-threat-model-cookbook/)